 Any declarable associations with groups, gangs or known criminals may result in your application being rejected.

 Australian Driving History

-To meet minimum driving offence history standards applicants are generally allowed one (1) Infringement for every two (2) years that you have had a driver’s licence and be offence free for twelve (12) months prior to applying.
-The General Manager for the Recruitment Branch has the discretion to review this ratio on a case by case basis.
+An Applicants driving history will be assessed during the vetting process to identify any patterns of behavior that would be considered inappropriate for a NSW Police Force applicant.
+The General Manager for the Recruitment Branch has the discretion to review this on a case by case basis.
 Whilst the General Manager can use his discretion it does not happen often and very rarely for serious traffic offences.